 Synder-tails an adult fairy tale including sex, not to be confused with fairytales for children?
 I was told my fiction story about a young gal named Synder, could not be for young adults if I had sexual references in them.
-Well.. it was a coming-of-age story, sorta biographical, and as a narrator, I made comments about future occurrences.
-These included sexual comments because even though they happened in the future, it was part of my story I was writing.
+Well.. it was a coming-of-age story, sorta auto-biographical, and as a narrator, I made comments about future occurrences.
+These included sexual comments because even though they happened in the future, it was part of the story I was writing.

 To be completely truthful, I had no idea who my audience would be or even what it was I was writing, other than it was supposedly a fiction piece.
 Was I writing an essay, a book, or just a semi-fictional biography?
-Putting memories down about my life could bring me some insights or maybe just closure on my absentee father.
-Unresolved feelings I had towards my mom dissipated long ago, a few years after her death actually.
-My dad still remains a mystery of sorts, one I haven’t figured out yet.
+Putting memories down about my life could bring me some insights or maybe just closure on an absentee father.
+Unresolved feelings towards my mom dissipated long ago, a few years after her death actually.
+My dad still remains a mystery of sorts, one I haven’t quite figured out yet.

 Talking about myself and my sex life or lack of one comes easily for me.
 We are here for such a short while.
 The older we get, this becomes alarmingly apparent.
-I love it when I can connect with someone that feels the same way I do, they don’t feel so alone, and neither do I. Starting a blog called My-Third Life, as a newly minted single in old age territory, is a journey of love for me.
+I love it when I can connect with someone that feels the same way I do, they don’t feel so alone, and neither do I. Starting a blog called My-Third Life, as a newly minted single in old age territory is a journey of love for me.
 I don’t make shit up and stuff happens to me all the time.

 I love my life and writing is now a part of it, if it is grade school grammar and all, well so be it!
-I am also losing the ability to remember stuff and spelling is even becoming an issue.
+I am also losing the ability to remember everything, even spelling is becoming an issue.
 Who ever thought that at my age I would be in a zoom meeting with a group of writers from Toronto?
 It may not have gone all that well, but this Saskatchewan gal is not a quitter.. !!!!! and I like using exclamation marks!